cashapp/logquacious/README.md

 The `null` value signifies that the filter was not selected, so it does not filter on that key in that case.

-Another type of filter is a `dataSource` filter for when you have multiple ElasticSearch instances.
+Another type of filter is a `dataSource` filter for when you have multiple Elasticsearch instances.
 The `id` of each item must point to the `id` of a data source.
 You can see an example of this in the [example config](./config.example.json) under the `env` filter.

 ## Cross-Origin Resource Sharing (CORS)

-If you want to be able to communicate to ElasticSearch on a different host and port to Logquacious, you will need to configure ElasticSearch to respond with the correct [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+If you want to be able to communicate to Elasticsearch on a different host and port to Logquacious, you will need to configure Elasticsearch to respond with the correct [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 For example, you are running https://lq.mycompany.com/ which serves the static content.
-You will need to set these configuration options in ElasticSearch:
+You will need to set these configuration options in Elasticsearch:
 ```
 http.cors.enabled: true
 http.cors.allow-origin: "https://lq.mycompany.com/"
 ```

-See the ElasticSearch documentation on the [http configuration options](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html) for more information.
+See the Elasticsearch documentation on the [http configuration options](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html) for more information.

 ## License